Purdue-CS193/homework-0-jeenaydedhia/index.md

 # Jeenay Dedhia's First CS193 Homework
 - It is helpful
-- Relevant to my course of study
+- It is relevant to my course of study
 - Run by students